outbreak-info/muninn/readme.md

     1. Get back to the project root and make sure you still have the .env values set
     2. Run the script, providing it the absolute path to the test data directory:
         - `python3 runinserts.py /wherever/you/put/it/bird_flu_db/test_data`
-        - This will take a while, like half an hour. todo: I should really put a timer on it.
+        - This will take a while, like half an hour.
 9. If you want, run the web server and try out a request.
 This part is still very much WiP.
     1. `fastapi dev api/main.py` This will start up the server and restart it whenever the sources change.
     2. There's only one endpoint even marginally complete at the moment, so play with it: